 The Volunteer Centre is excited to be launching a new Community Engagement Programme in Lent Term 2021!
-If you’re interested, read on to find out more, and check out the application form here.
+Unfortunately, applications have now closed but we’re exciting to start working with our volunteers next term!

 Through Student Futures, we’re launching a brand-new initiative that empowers LSE students to make a difference to our communities by completing consultancy work on real-life problems that charities are facing.
 You might be helping a charity to decide where to position a new charity shop, or assisting a charity in diversifying its fundraising strategies.

 Many of the partners that we work with are in greater need of volunteers than ever before.
 Having navigated their way through ten years of austerity, charities in the UK are now confronted by a fresh set of challenges owing to the current COVID-19 pandemic.
 The pandemic has not only created an increased workload for charities, but also prompted a new series of government (and other) financial cutbacks.
 In the second half of 2020, UK charities face a predicted £10bn funding shortfall owing to the pandemic.
 Essentially, there is less money – but more to do.

 The LSE has a long history of community engagement, which this programme seeks to build upon.
 Demand for the services offered by the Volunteer Centre increases year on year.
 This new programme is intended to increase our impact at a critical time, by offering 40 guaranteed student opportunities for community engagement in 2021 (this academic year 2020-21) to benefit six charities deeply.
 Being a programme that centres on research-based projects in which groups of students will perform voluntary consultancy work for charities over a period of 9 weeks, it is also qualitatively different from anything the Centre has offered before.
 This will benefit the charities in new ways – through research and idea generation.
 It will also open new doors for LSE students to volunteer.